jhumelsine/jhumelsine.github.io/_posts/2025-08-25-builder-complete-impl.md

 # Introduction
 __TBD__

-This blog entry is a continuation of the previous blog entry [Builder Design Pattern - Basic Implementation]( https://jhumelsine.github.io/2025/08/13/builder-basic-impl.html).
-In that blog, I showed the progression of creating a complex object from a constructor to a basic version of the Builder Design Pattern.
+In the previous post, [Builder Design Pattern - Basic Implementation]( https://jhumelsine.github.io/2025/08/13/builder-basic-impl.html), I showed the pregression of creating a complext object from a multi-parameter constructor to a basic inner-class Builder pattern.
+In this post, I'll continue with Builder as I evolve that design toward a full Gang of Four-level implementation.

-The basic Builder in the previous blog did not feature several elements of the Gang of Four’s (GoF) Builder example.
-Specifically, it did not have __Director__, constructing the complex object defined in a specification, nor did it feature multiple concrete __Builder__ classes.
+The inner-class Builder in the previous blog did not feature several elements of the Gang of Four’s (GoF) Builder example.
+Specifically, it did not have __Director__, which constructs the complex object as defined in a specification, nor did it feature multiple concrete __Builder__ classes.

-This blog will continue where the previous blog left off by progressing step-by-step until it reaches a design more akin to the GoF’s diagram:
+This blog will continue where the previous blog left off by progressing step-by-step until it reaches a design more akin to the GoF’s full __Builder__ diagram:

 <img src="/assets/Builder1-1.png" alt="RTF Builder by GoF" width = "90%" align="center" style="padding-right: 35px;">